 - WHO International Certificates of Vaccination and Prophylaxis

-- National/State digital vaccination certificates of a foreign government recognized in the Philippines.
-See List of Countries/Territories
+- National/State manual/digital vaccination certificates of a foreign government

-- Your Passport must be valid for at least six (6) months at the time of arrival to the Philippines.
+- Your passport must be valid for at least six (6) months at the time of arrival in the Philippines.

 ***If you exhibit COVID-19 symptoms, immediately report to your hotel or accommodation for proper coordination with the local government unit of your destination.

-- Submit your One Health Pass QR Code and vaccination card to the Bureau of Quarantine (BOQ) personnel for validation.
+- Scan your eArrival card QR Code and present you vaccination card to the Bureau of Quarantine (BOQ) personnel for validation.

 - Have your Passport and travel documents validated by the Bureau of Immigration (BI).

 - Exit at the Arrivals gate for airport taxi service or previously arranged pickup service with your hotel or travel agency.